rzsunnah/Oracle_Cloud_Projects/Disaster Recovery (DR) Solutions/README.md

+# Disaster Recovery (DR) Solutions

+--
-# In this project, I designed and implemented a Disaster Recovery (DR) Solution using Oracle Cloud Infrastructure (OCI) for several customers to ensure business continuity and high availability for mission-critical applications and data.
+In this project, I designed and implemented a Disaster Recovery (DR) Solution using Oracle Cloud Infrastructure (OCI) for several customers to ensure business continuity and high availability for mission-critical applications and data.
 The solution leverages automated backups, data replication, and failover strategies to recover from any potential disruptions, minimizing downtime and data loss.
+--
 🔹 Key Achievements

 ✅ Successfully implemented DR for mission-critical workloads.